-The applicant will deliver six (6) sets of required submittals to TDC staff.
+The applicant will deliver six (6) sets of required submittals to operational staff of the IDB.
 A DRB meeting will be planned within ten (10) working days after receipt of these submittal plans.
 A meeting will not be scheduled until all appropriate information is available to the DRB.
 At the meeting, the applicant will present their plans to the Board.
 The DRB will discuss the plans and the applicant will receive, via written correspondence, notification of the Board's decision and recommendations on changes the Board may require.
-Following this presentation, TDC will issue an approval, conditional approval, or instructions regarding resubmittal.
-TDC's approval or conditional approval letter shall be submitted as part of the MPC review.
+Following this presentation, Operational staff of the IDB will issue an approval, conditional approval, or instructions regarding resubmittal.
+Operational staff of the IDB's approval or conditional approval letter shall be submitted as part of the MPC review.